tryscer/flock/Book/Flock-Music.md

 ​	Without knowing it, I lift my arms and the sea of people near us cheers... in the crowd, Alice is sending me excited kisses and turns away almost immediately to dance with a stranger.
 ​	Mucho says to the mic,

 *(Yeah!
-Give it to our new roady, Tommy!)*
+Give it to our new roadie, Tommy!)*

-==Later, in the band's truck, with Eddie smoking at the wheel and the band all snoring in the back and me starkly awake and full of Love and missing Alice,== I turn and look back.
+Later, in the band's truck leaving the drive-in, with Eddie smoking at the wheel and the band all celebrating and drinking, I turn and look back.
-​	In the future, all sort of people will have opinions about when exactly was the moment the Steam Pillars burst into the public's attention.
-Some will say Atlanta, other say as early as Columbia; but for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-360 is an uninterrupted snake made up of caravan headlights, running up and down the hills and extending into the horizon.
+​	In the future experts will debate endlessly on when was it that the Steam Pillars burst into public attention.
+Some will say Atlanta, other that it was as early as Columbia -- but for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-29 is an uninterrupted string of  caravan headlights, running up and down the hills and extending into the horizon.

-## Track 12: Hardest Working Men
+## Track 12: Going by the Book
 *(We're gonna be here all night, rocking and a-rolling, and it's a beautiful summer night to boot...